ruvnet/agenticsjs/README.md

 ## License

-AgenticJS is licensed under the MIT License.
+AgenticsJS is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.